-Women's Ministry Union @ Charity
+Women's Missionary Union @ Charity

 The WMU (Women's Missionary Union) meets the 2nd Wednesday morning of the month at 10:00 in the Fellowship Hall.
 The purpose of this meeting is to encourage missions efforts both locally and globally.
 The WMU acts as a mission arm of the church, often working behind the scenes to encourage and equip mission opportunities within the church.
 After the meeting, the ladies normally travel together for a meal at a local restaurant.